 Remarketing vs. Retargeting

-I know some advertisers will define these terms differently, but the only difference, in my opinion, is that Google AdWords uses the term ‘Remarketing’ while every other online channel uses the term ‘Retargeting.’
+I know some advertisers will define these terms differently, but the only difference, in my opinion, is that Google Ads uses the term ‘Remarketing’ while every other online channel uses the term ‘Retargeting.’
 Some people will argue that Remarketing refers to marketing to people in their email inbox and Retargeting refers to search, social, and display ads.

-An Example of Remarketing
+An Example of Retargeting

-How does Remarketing Work?
+How does Retargeting Work?

 Retargeting Platforms

-Remarketing is not limited to Google’s display network (GDN).
-You can also create Facebook Ads, Pinterest Ads, YouTube, or Twitter Ads.
-Most ad channels are offering Remarketing services because of how profitable it can be for business owners.
+Retargeting is not limited to Google’s display network (GDN).
+You can also create Facebook Retargeting Ads, Pinterest Retargeting Ads, LinkedIn Retargeting Ads, YouTube Retargeting Ads, or Twitter Ads.
+Most ad channels are offering Retargeting to advertisers because of how profitable it can be.

 Remarketing Lists for Search Ads (RLSA)